 - Portion distortion is common.
 A serving size is considered 1 spray.
 An 8 oz bottle has 1130 servings.
 To put this into perspective, 40 sprays equals 1 tablespoon.

 - A whole bottle has approximately 771 calories.
 Six sprays adds 5 calories.
-This really surprised me since the nutrition label shows basically all zeros.
-I had to ask myself, how many sprays do I really use, and how many calories have I been adding by not counting my actual serving?
+This really surprised me since the nutrition label shows all zeros.
+I had to ask myself, how many sprays do I use, and how many calories have I been adding by not counting my actual serving?

 2. Brummel & Brown – 45 calories/2 points per tablespoon